OSGConnect/connectbook/new-docs-jan-2020/generate-add-sshkey.md

 your OSG Connect user profile (via the OSG Connect website).

-After completing the process, you can log in from a local computer (your laptop or desktop) to the OSG Connect submit `login.osgconnect.net` using either ssh or an ssh program like Putty -- see below for more details on logging in.
+After completing the process, you can log in from a local computer (your laptop or desktop) to the OSG Connect login node assigned using either ssh or an ssh program like Putty -- see below for more details on logging in.

-NOTE: Please do not edit the authorized keys file on the submit host (login.osgconnect.net).
+NOTE: Please do not edit the authorized keys file on the login node.

 ## Step 1: Generate SSH Keys